Arvida, Quebec: History

 In the early 1970s, survivors of the 1971 landslide at nearby Saint-Jean-Vianney were largely resettled to Arvida.

 In 1975, the cities of Arvida, Kénogami and Jonquière were amalgamated into a new city, Jonquière.
 In 2002, this amalgamated Jonquière was merged with Lac-Kénogami, Shipshaw, Chicoutimi, Laterrière, La Baie and Tremblay township into the city of Saguenay.

+Recognition

 In 2010, local Councillor Carl Dufour and others sought recognition from Parks Canada as a heritage site, the first step in applying for recognition as a World Heritage Site by UNESCO.
+The town was declared a National Historic Site in 2012 by the federal government as a "well-preserved example of a Canadian company town".

+The province of Quebec declared the Arvida neighbourhood a Canadian Heritage Site in late November, 2018 due to its urban planning, distinctive architecture and landscaping as well as its historical character.

+Unfortunately for the town, the federal government did not select Arvida for submission to UNESCO when proposed in 2017.
+As of 2023, there were 20 World Heritage Sites in Canada, with another 12 on the tentative list.

 Climate

+Culture

+Landmark of the city is the Église Ste-Thérèse-de-l'enfant-Jésus.
+In the city's north, there is the Théâtre Palace Arvida, a modern theater for about 500 people.